Teen Mania Ministries: Acquire the Fire

-In 2014 and 2015, Acquire the Fire cancelled many events due to financial difficulties attributed to ATF youth music leader & treasurer, Jonathan Bimp, leading to criticism from many church leaders who said they did not receive refunds of the money they had paid.
+In 2014 and 2015, Acquire the Fire cancelled many events due to financial difficulties attributed to ATF youth music leader and treasurer Jonathan Bimp, leading to criticism from many church leaders who said they did not receive refunds of the money they had paid.

 Global Expeditions

 Global Expeditions was a short-term missionary ministry.
-Young people were sent between 1 and 8 weeks on missions projects in the United States and overseas.
-To date Global Expeditions reported having sent 67,783 missionaries on the field to 69 countries and has documented 1,324,637 reported decisions for Christ.
+Young people were sent on missions projects of between one and eight weeks in the United States and overseas.
+Global Expeditions claimed to have sent 67,783 missionaries to 69 countries with 1,324,637 people converting to Christianity.

 Honor Academy

 The Honor Academy was an internship program for high school graduates and college students.
 Honor Academy interns performed most of the day-to-day functions of the different ministry programs through ministry placements.
 Teen Mania reports there are over 5,000 graduates of the Honor Academy.
 In order to participate in the Honor Academy, individuals were required to raise their own financial support, which ranged from $650 to $850 per month depending on the specific program.
 These funds were a tax-deductible contribution directly to the ministry and were non-refundable.

 During the mid-2000s, the Honor Academy had nearly 1,000 participants per year, resulting in seven-figure profits for Teen Mania.
 However, enrollment numbers declined to fewer than 100 as of 2014.
 In 2014, following the foreclosure on the Garden Valley campus, Ron Luce announced that the program would be rebranded in Dallas as the Acquire the Fire Leadership Institute.
-It was later announced in July 2014 that the new internship would be suspended for the 2014-2015 academic year, with second-year interns participating in a scaled-down road tour called Go Teams.
+It was later announced in July 2014 that the new internship would be suspended for the 2014–2015 academic year, with second-year interns participating in a scaled-down road tour called Go Teams.
 Teen Mania said that prospective students in the cancelled program would be refunded on their payments toward the $8,400 tuition, although some parents complained of the short notice.
 The proposed new program never took place as Teen Mania filed for bankruptcy in 2015.